 Once you make hard-boiled eggs in your Instant Pot you’ll never want to make them any other way!
 They cook up quickly and evenly and peel so easily.
-Instant Pot Hard Boiled Eggs are a great way to boil lots of eggs in a hurry.
-Make them for Easter egg hunts, deviled egg recipes, or for healthy snacks throughout the week.
+I’ll never go back to the stovetop method.

 - 12 eggs